-To do this, we’re going to first need to access SE Ranking, add a website or select an existing one, and then go to Website Audit.
+To do this, we’re going to first need to access SE Ranking, add a website or select an existing one, and then go to Website Audit → Overview.

 Note: The 14-day free trial gives you access to all of SE Ranking’s available tools and features, including Website Audit.

-Go to Settings → Source of pages for audit, and enable the system to scan Site pages, Subdomains, XML sitemap to verify that we’re only scanning what’s been clearly specified, and are including the site’s subdomains along with all their pages:
+Under settings, go to the Source of pages for website audit tab, and enable the system to scan Site pages, Subdomains, XML sitemap to verify that we’re only scanning what’s been clearly specified, and are including the site’s subdomains along with all their pages:

-Then, go to Rules for scanning pages, and set the Take into account the robots.txt directives option to ‘Yes’ to tell the system to follow the instructions specified in the robots.txt file.
-Click ‘Save’ when you’re done:
+Then, go to Rules for scanning pages, and enable the Take into account the robots.txt directives option to tell the system to follow the instructions specified in the robots.txt file.
+Click ‘Apply Changes’ when you’re done:

-Now, go to Report and launch the audit with the new settings applied by hitting ‘Restart audit’:
+Now, go back to Overview tab and launch the audit with the new settings applied by hitting ‘Restart audit’: